 My son says: ‘I liked everything, especially the stick of rock and the milkshake and sleeping in a big bed.’

-An Executive Room at Holiday Inn Brighton Seafront costs from £68.40 per night.
+At the time of writing, an Executive Room at Holiday Inn Brighton Seafront costs from £68.40 per night.
 Up to two children under the age of 18 can stay for free when they share a room with up to two adults.
 Children under the age of 13 can have breakfast free of charge, and free lunch and dinner can be taken from the children’s menu when accompanied by at least one adult taking at least one main course from a full-priced table d’hote or à la carte menu.
-The hotel car park costs £18.00 per 24 hours.
+The hotel car park costs from £18.00 per 24 hours.

 To find out more about Holiday Inn and their family-friendly vibe, check out these posts by some of the other bloggers who are working on the You’re Welcome campaign: